alphagov/govuk-content-api-docs/source/getting-started.html.md

 The values that can be used for link types are defined within the [schema](#document-type-and-schema-name) associated with the content.
 This value describes the type of relationship between content.
-For example, with [Vat Rates][vat-rates-api] there is a relationship with a link type of `mainstream_browse_pages`.
+For example, with [VAT Rates][vat-rates-api] there is a relationship with a link type of `mainstream_browse_pages`.
 The purpose of this link type is to enable linking to pages to help users find similar content that is suitable for a mainstream audience.